 The city held a public meeting on Aug.
 2 from 6:30-8 p.m. at Larcom City Hall to kick off the update of the City of Ann Arbor's Hazard Mitigation Plan.
 This was an opportunity for residents to learn more about — and be involved in — the process and to contribute to plan development.

-The City of Ann Arbor wants to hear from you!
-In addition to public meetings, a survey is available to provide an opportunity to share opinions and participate in the City of Ann Arbor Hazard Mitigation Plan process.
-The survey deadline is Sunday, September 3.
+In addition to public meetings, the City of Ann Arbor offered an online survey opportunity for individuals to share opinions and participate in the City of Ann Arbor Hazard Mitigation Plan process.
+The survey deadline was September 3.